eloi-m/technical-test-arcane/README.md

 To install dependencies, please run in the root folder :

-`source venv/bin/activate && pip install requirements.txt`
+`source venv/bin/activate && pip install -r requirements.txt`

 ## Run the app

 To run the app, please run in the root folder :

-`source venv/bin/activate && python main.py`
+`source venv/bin/activate && python app.py`